Bandwidth/bandwidth.github.io/account/guides/bandwidthAccountSetupGuide.md

 # Bandwidth Account Setup Guide {#top}

-This walks through how to programmatically setup and configure your Bandwidth account through the [Bandwidth Dashboard](dashboard.bandwidth.com) for use with our [Number Management](../../numbers/about.md), [HTTP Voice](../../voice/about.md), and [HTTP Messaging](../../messaging/about.md) API's.
+This walks through how to setup and configure your Bandwidth account through the [Bandwidth Dashboard](dashboard.bandwidth.com) for use with our [Number Management](../../numbers/about.md), [HTTP Voice](../../voice/about.md), and [HTTP Messaging](../../messaging/about.md) API's.

 Now that we’ve covered the [hierarchical structure](./bandwidthAccountStructure.md) of your Bandwidth Dashboard account, let’s talk about how to complete your set-up.

-Bandwidth recommends that all new users complete their account set-up using the Bandwidth Dashboard User Interface in order to best get acquainted with your account structure.
+Bandwidth recommends that all new users complete their account set-up using the Bandwidth Dashboard user interface to best get acquainted with our unique account structure.

 After you’ve familiarized yourself with these concepts, you may want to [automate your set-up](./programaticApplicationSetup.md) and programmatically configure your Sub-Accounts, Locations & Applications.